-- Equity exposure helps an ELSS generate higher inflation-adjusted returns as compared with traditional instruments - If Rs 1 lakh each is invested in, say, a traditional fixed income product such as a PPF and ELSS at the end of fiscal 2012 for 10 years ended December 31, 2021, the investments would grow to Rs 2.19 lakh and Rs 3.70 lakh, respectively, compared with inflation (Rs 1.89 lakh) - The ELSS generated 13.99% CAGR and the PPF 8.16% CAGR.
-On an inflation-adjusted basis, the ELSS\ generated a higher CAGR of 7.30% versus PPF's 1.46%
+- Equity exposure helps an ELSS generate higher inflation-adjusted returns as compared with traditional instruments - If Rs 1 lakh each is invested in, say, a traditional fixed income product such as a PPF and ELSS at the end of fiscal 2013 for 10 years ended March 31, 2023, the investments would grow to Rs 2.14 lakh and Rs 3.10 lakh, respectively, compared with inflation (Rs 1.86 lakh) - The ELSS generated 11.97% CAGR and the PPF 7.92% CAGR.
+On an inflation-adjusted basis, the ELSS generated a higher CAGR of 5.57% versus PPF's 1.52%

-Source - CRISIL, Data as at December 2021
+Source - CRISIL, Data as at March 2023

-For illustration purpose only, \ The ELSS category is represented by CRISIL-ranked ELSS funds

-Performance of ELSS represents averaged CRISIL-ranked ELSS funds, fixed income by PPF and inflation by CPI
+For illustration purpose only, The ELSS category is represented by CRISIL-ranked 35 ELSS funds.
+Performance of ELSS represents averaged CRISIL-ranked ELSS funds, fixed income by PPF and inflation by CPI.
+PPF returns are based on the interest rate announced every year and returns of ELSS or any other mutual funds schemes are market linked.

-Investments are subject to market risks.
 Past performance may or may not be sustained in the future.
 Mutual fund investments are subject to market risks.
 Read all scheme-related documents carefully.